LeoJimenezG/image-watermarking/README.md

 This project provides a single, streamlined functionality built with an object-oriented approach and a graphical user interface.
 It allows you to apply a watermark (another image) onto a target image, placing the watermark in one of the four given corner positions.

-The entire watermarking process is completed through the GUI buttons in **five steps**:
+The entire watermarking process is completed through the GUI buttons in **six steps**:

 ### 1. Select Image
 * **Choose the Target Image**: Select the Image you wish to watermark from any directory.
 For convenience, it's best if the image is in the same directory as the code.
 * **Display on GUI**: Once selected, the Image is shown on a Tkinter Canvas.
-* **Resizing for Display**: If the Image is larger than the Canvas, it will be resized to fit.
+* **Resizing for Display**: If any of the Image dimensions are larger than the Canvas, it will be resized to fit.
 This resizing is only for display purposes and does not affect the final Watermarked Image.
-For optimal display, use an Image as close to a square as possible.

 ### 2. Select Mark
 * **Choose the Mark Image**: Select an image to serve as the Mark, following a process similar to selecting the target Image.